requires/api/README.rst

     requires.io update-tag -t MY_TOKEN -r MY_REPO -n MY_TAG /path/to/my/sources

-Monitor a site (default name is the hostname):
+Monitor a site (pip freeze the current environment and use the hostname as site name by default):

 .. code-block:: text